 LAG-3 was the third inhibitory checkpoint receptor to be targeted in the clinic after CTLA-4 and PD-1.
 It binds significant histocompatibility complex class II (MHC II) on the antigen-presenting cell (APC) to transmit inhibitory signals that promote Treg-mediated immune suppression.
-Scientists have reported a cyclic peptide targeting LAG-3 for cancer immunotherapy by activating antigen-specific CD8+ T cell responses.
+Scientists have reported a peptide targeting LAG-3 for cancer immunotherapy by activating antigen-specific CD8+ T cell responses.
 The peptide C25 could effectively bind to LAG-3, thus effectively interfering with the binding between LAG-3 and HLA-DR (MHC-II), leading to immune pharmacodynamics modulation.

 Industry-Leading Solutions for Synthetic Peptide Library-Based Selection